VenkataBhaskarr/Devops/Kubernetes.md

-## This file is all about kubernetes
+## This file is all about kubernetes a container archestration tool :)